Synthxyl704/Audio-ETL-script/README.md

 # AFF ETL script
-Nothing fancy, just a simple intermediate script for converting youtube, soundcloud & more playlists and videos to audio file formats set to your directory. <br>
+Nothing fancy, just a simple intermediate ETL-type script for converting youtube, soundcloud & more playlists and videos to audio file formats set to your directory. <br>
 <hr>

 > [!NOTE]